Small Business CGT Concessions Overview

 Case study 1

-Francis is 59 with no spouse or dependants and owns a successful computer business.
-Francis purchased the business in 2005 for $450,000.
+Angus is 59 with no spouse or dependants and owns a successful computer business.
+Angus purchased the business in 2005 for $450,000.
 Since then it has turned into a highly successful business, which he would like to sell for $1.95 million.

 His personal assets are as follows in Table 2.
 Table 3 outlines determining the eligibility for small business concessions, and Table 4 refers to applying the CGT concessions to calculate the net gain.

-As Francis is over age 55, he has two options for the part of the proceeds representing the CGT retirement exemption:
+As Angus is over age 55, he has two options for the part of the proceeds representing the CGT retirement exemption:

 - Contribute the amount to super; or